C2SM/c2sm.github.io/docs/models/cesm.md

 If you need help or support, please use the [C2SM discussion forum :material-open-in-new:](https://github.com/C2SM/Tasks-Support/discussions){:target="_blank"}.

+## Mailing List

+As a member of the `c2sm.cesm` mailing list, you will receive all relevant information around CESM.

+If you or someone from your group is not yet a member of the `c2sm.cesm` mailing list, subscribe by sending an e-mail to [`sympa@sympa.ethz.ch?subject=SUBSCRIBE%20c2sm.cesm%20firstname%20lastname`](mailto:sympa@sympa.ethz.ch?subject=SUBSCRIBE%20c2sm.cesm%20firstname%20lastname) (modify `firstname` and `lastname` in the subject).

+To check which lists you are subscribed to, send an e-mail to [`sympa@sympa.ethz.ch?subject=WHICH`](mailto:sympa@sympa.ethz.ch?subject=WHICH).

 ## Get started

 - [Overview Page CESM :material-open-in-new:](https://wiki.iac.ethz.ch/bin/viewauth/Climphys/ProjectCESM){:target="_blank"} (IAC-ETH login required)